Nitrazepam: Elderly

 Nitrazepam, similar to other benzodiazepines and nonbenzodiazepines, causes impairments in body balance and standing steadiness in individuals who wake up at night or the next morning.
 Falls and hip fractures are frequently reported.
 Combination with alcohol increases these impairments.
 Partial but incomplete tolerance develops to these impairments.
 Nitrazepam has been found to be dangerous in elderly patients due to a significantly increased risk of falls.
 This increased risk is probably due to the drug effects of nitrazepam persisting well into the next day.
-Nitrazepam is a particularly unsuitable hypnotic for the elderly as it induces a disability characterised by general mental deterioration, inability to walk, incontinence, dysarthric, confusion, stumbling, falls, and disoriention which can occur from doses as low as 5 mg.
+Nitrazepam is a particularly unsuitable hypnotic for the elderly as it induces a disability characterised by general mental deterioration, inability to walk, incontinence, dysarthria, confusion, stumbling, falls, and disoriention which can occur from doses as low as 5 mg.
 The nitrazepam-induced symptomatology can lead to a misdiagnosis of brain disease in the elderly, for example dementia, and can also lead to the symptoms of postural hypotension which may also be misdiagnosed.
 A geriatric unit reportedly was seeing as many as seven patients a month with nitrazepam-induced disabilities and health problems.
 The drug was recommended to join the barbiturates in not being prescribed to the elderly.
 Only nitrazepam and lorazepam were found to increase the risk of falls and fractures in the elderly.
 CNS depression occurs much more frequently in the elderly and is especially common in doses above 5 mg of nitrazepam.
 Both young and old patients report sleeping better after three nights' use of nitrazepam, but they also reported feeling less awake and were slower on psychomotor testing up to 36 hours after intake of nitrazepam.
 The elderly showed cognitive deficits, making significantly more mistakes in psychomotor testing than younger patients despite similar plasma levels of the drug, suggesting the elderly are more sensitive to nitrazepam due to increased sensitivity of the aging brain to it.
 Confusion and disorientation can result from chronic nitrazepam administration to elderly subjects.
 Also, the effects of a single dose of nitrazepam may last up to 60 hours after administration.